-- Use clean fuels or catalytic convertors for project vehicles and equipments dependent on fossil fuels; - Create awareness among drivers and machine operators on practices aimed at reducing emissions; - Avoiding clearing in riparian areas and developing on them; - Avoid using machinery in the vicinity of watercourses; - Observe manufacturer machinery and equipment guidelines, procedures with regard to noise as well as oil spill prevention and emergency response; and - Use technological measures during installation to abate against corona effect during operation.
+- Use clean fuels or catalytic convertors for project vehicles and equipments dependent on fossil fuels; - Create awareness among drivers and machine operators on practices aimed at reducing emissions; - Avoiding clearing in riparian areas and developing on them; - Avoid interfering with aquatic wildlife habitats and breeding sites; - Avoid using machinery in the vicinity of watercourses; - Observe manufacturer machinery and equipment guidelines, procedures with regard to noise as well as oil spill prevention and emergency response; - Use technological measures during installation to abate against corona effect during operation.
 Technological measures to implement during construction include; observation of the recommended distance between conductors; use of dampers to reduce vibration among other measures.